mastachen/Nexter/README.md

 		repeat(auto-fill, 100px):
 			auto-fill: grid will automatically create as many tracks as will fit into container
 			auto-fit: grid will automatically create tracks, but colapses those which are empty (sets width to 0) */

+grid-template: 150px / auto auto auto;
+/*
+	- define template for rows and columns, better to use separate definition 150px / auto auto auto: make a three columns grid layout where the first row is 150px high */

 grid-template-areas: "head head head head"